 Matthew 18:3-4 And said, Verily I say unto you, Except ye be converted, and become as little children, ye shall not enter into the kingdom of heaven.
-4 Whosoever therefore shall humble himself as this little child, the same is greatest in the kingdom of heaven

-Our understanding of this paragraph of Isaiah views it as not literal in any sense whatever.
-Note that the peace, harmony, and tranquility depicted here exist only in God's holy mountain, Isaiah 11:9, not all over the world.
+18:4 Whosoever therefore shall humble himself as this little child, the same is greatest in the kingdom of heaven Our understanding of this paragraph views it as not literal in any sense whatever.
+Note that the peace, harmony, and tranquility depicted here exist only in God's holy mountain Isaiah 11:9, not all over the world.
 This passage can no more be taken literally than the description of a sprout coming up out of Jesse, or of a rod or a sharp sword coming out of the mouth of Messiah.
-"The prophet is not looking to a time when animals of the natural world will live without enmity; but he is describing the peace of those in the Lord's holy mountain, the kingdom of God also known as the Churches of Christ.
+"The prophet is not looking to a time when animals of the natural world will live without enmity; but he is describing the peace of those in Jehovah's holy mountain, the kingdom of God or the Church of Christ.